 Many people assume that they can waive off the need for a repo if they toss a partial amount of money to the creditor.
 This is not the case, as you will still owe money, thus preserving your status as behind in payments.
 The lenders will want to see the money in full and nothing else, and if you don’t have it, then you can say goodbye to your car.
 This widespread bankruptcy and repossession myth has caused many people confusion when the repo person shows up, so it is important to understand the technicalities of the process.

-Contact Groce & DeArmon for Bankruptcy and Repossession Assistance
+Contact Groce & DeArmon, P.C. for Bankruptcy and Repossession Assistance

 Enough with the myths.
 If you are really wanting to eradicate the threat of a repo, then filing for bankruptcy protection may be a legitimate solution for your situation.
-If you are in need of assistance with the dealings of bankruptcy and repossession, then contact the bankruptcy lawyers at Groce & DeArmon at 417-862-3706.
+If you are in need of assistance with the dealings of bankruptcy and repossession, then contact Groce & DeArmon to set up a free consultation.